Random Access Memory or

 - 64 GB

-RAM Heavy Applications
+RAM Hungry Applications

 Why the computation systems require more and more RAMs day by day.
 Because there are a lot of applications that require high memory sizes.
 Before listing RAM heavy applications why they require more RAM and how they use?
 These applications generally stores cache data and intermediate process results in the RAM or provides a high amount of data as visual or 3D image or Video will require more RAM for easy and fast access.